SDevM/SDevM/README.md

 - 👋 Hi, I’m @SimonDMaxwell
 - 👀 I’m interested in anime, writing, drawing and programming.
-- 🌱 I’m currently learning Web Dev with Angular.
+- 🌱 I’m currently learning Web Des with Angular.
-- 💞️ I’m looking to collaborating on Phaser 3 games.
+- 💞️ I’m looking to collaborate on Angular Projects.
-- 📫 How to reach me simondmaxwell.github.io/Resume
+- 📫 How to reach me simon.dominic.maxwell@gmail.com

 <!---
 SimonDMaxwell/SimonDMaxwell is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.